txshub/Udacity-Blog/README.md

 Udacity Blog

-The blog can be found at: http://udacity-blog-141420.appspot.com/blog It can also run locally with Google App Engine.
+The blog can be found at: http://udacity-blog-141420.appspot.com/blog It can also run locally with Google App Engine: create a new project via the GAE Launcher, move the files in the specific directory, and run it in the launcher.

 -------------------------------------------